sdiehl/wiwinwlh/tutorial.md

--fwarn-monomorphism-restriction      Warn when the monomorphism restriction is applied implicitly -fwarn-orphans                       Warn on orphan typeclass instances -fforce-recomp                       Force recompilation regardless of timestamp -fno-code                            Don't doing code generation, just parse and typecheck -fobject-code                        Don't doing code generation, just parse and typecheck
+-fwarn-monomorphism-restriction      Warn when the monomorphism restriction is applied implicitly -fwarn-orphans                       Warn on orphan typeclass instances -fforce-recomp                       Force recompilation regardless of timestamp -fno-code                            Omit code generation, just parse and typecheck -fobject-code                        Generate object code

 Like most compilers, GHC takes the ``-Wall`` flag to enable all warnings.
 However, a few of the enabled warnings are highly verbose.
 For example,